revilowaldow/BITC/Sessions/2023/07 02 - Session 5.md

 Reinforced animal cart

 4 tasks:
-- Form a contact with someone in the city
+- Form and maintain a contact with someone in the city
 -